 What attracts me to Buddha Wood oil is that it is wild harvested.
 Eremophila mitchellii grows wild in the drier parts of northern South Australia, eastern Queensland and northern-central New South Wales, Australia.

-The oil is a fully steam distilled product.
-They distill it from the heartwood and sometimes also the bark of the tree.
+The oil is a fully steam-distilled product.
+They distil it from the heartwood and sometimes also the bark of the tree.
 This makes Eremophila mitchellii oil a truly ethical, sustainable and economical alternative to today’s modern fragrances.